xpdAcq/shed-streaming/docs/tutorials.rst

     # where we'll input data
     raw_source = Stream()

     # extract from the events the values associated with 'data' and 'det_a'
     # (principle=True means that we listen to this node for when to issue
-    # start and stop documents, all SHED pipelines must have at least one
+    # start and stop documents, all shed-streaming pipelines must have at least one
     # principle node)
     raw_output = SimpleFromEventStream('event', ('data', 'det_a'), raw_source,
                                        principle=True)